"New Abolitionist" anti-slavery campaign launches in NY - TRFN

-NEW YORK (Thomson Reuters Foundation) - A coalition of more than 120 leaders in business, government, media, the arts and human rights on Tuesday launched a campaign to end human slavery and trafficking in New York State.
+NEW YORK, Dec 2 (Thomson Reuters Foundation) - A coalition of more than 120 leaders in business, government, media, the arts and human rights on Tuesday launched a campaign to end human slavery and trafficking in New York State.

 The so-called “New York’s New Abolitionists” programme, designed to raise awareness through a travelling exhibit of individual photo portraits of the group, includes a number of prominent New Yorkers such as Manhattan District Attorney Cyrus R. Vance, Jr., fashion designer Diane von Furstenberg and comedians Tina Fey and Seth Meyers.